 Afterward, we will drive up the slopes of Mt Parnassus, on our way you will have the opportunity to see the huge valley of olive trees representing the Greek ‘olive sea’.
-Passing through the village of Delphi we will continue our drive to the mountainous village of Arachova to spend the night.
+Passing through the village of Delphi we will continue our drive to the mountainous village of Arachova.
 Arachova is very close to a ski resort and of course Delphi.
 It is full of traditional houses and shops many selling local products.
 Walk through the village exploring its narrow streets and shops on the central road all the while having a breathtaking view of the mountains full of olive trees literally in front of you.

-After spending the night at Arachova we will have a short drive to Delphi in order to visit the site and its archaeological museum.
+After spending the night at Delphi, we will have a short drive to Delphi in order to visit the site and its archaeological museum.
 Delphi is an ancient Greek sanctuary with a catholic character dedicated to god Apollo.
 It practiced as an oracle and was considered ‘the naval’ the center of the world.
 The site is today a symbol of Greek cultural unity.
 This incredible location allows you a view of the Greek mountains and two more sites the Gymnasium and the secondary sanctuary of Athena Pronea.
 In Delphi, you will visit the Temple of Apollo, where Pythia spoke to the oracles, the theater, and the stadium.
 While in the museum you will observe the famous charioteer and Gold Ivory statues.

 After the site, we will take lunch at the modern village of Delphi with a view of the Fokis mountains.
 Our trip continues with the monastery of Hosios Loukas.
 A special site of Greece’s medieval period which represents the second golden age of Byzantine art (11th -12th century).
 Look for its golden mosaic decoration and fine architecture in particular.
 After spending some time in this area of serenity we will make our last stop at the town of Livadia for a Greek dinner and walk by the Krya springs.
 Following through we will return back to Athens.
 Having seen more than you ever thought possible in just one week and at an enjoyable pace.